Transcendence and linear relations of $1$-periods: The Comparison Result

-where the maps are \begin{itemize} \item extending an element of the cotangent space to a unique equivariant differential form (it is closed because the co-Lie bracket is trivial); \item mapping sections of the de Rham complex to sections of its Godement resolution; \item naturality of $\RGamma_\dR$ (it is a quasi-isomorphism by homotopy invariance) \end{itemize} together with the map
+where the maps are \begin{itemize} \item extension of an element of the cotangent space to a unique equivariant differential form (it is closed because the co-Lie bracket is trivial); \item association of a section of the de Rham complex to a section of its Godement resolution; \item functoriality of $\RGamma_\dR$ (a quasi-isomorphism by homotopy invariance) \end{itemize} together with the map